seamplex/feenox/doc/100-introduction.md

-A cloud-based computational tool (herein after referred to as _the tool_) is required in order to solve engineering problems following the current state-of-the-art methods and technologies impacting the high-performance computing world.
+A computational tool (herein after referred to as _the tool_) specifically designed to be executed in arbitrarily-scalable remote server (i.e. in the cloud) is required in order to solve engineering problems following the current state-of-the-art methods and technologies impacting the high-performance computing world.
 This (imaginary but plausible) Software Requirements Specification document describes the mandatory features this tool ought to have and lists some features which would be nice the tool had.
-Also it contains requirements and guidelines about architecture, execution and interfaces in order to fulfill the needs of cognizant engineers as of 2021 (and the years to come) are defined.
+Also it contains requirements and guidelines about architecture, execution and interfaces in order to fulfill the needs of cognizant engineers as of 2022 (and the years to come) are defined.

 On the one hand, the tool should allow to solve industrial problems under stringent efficiency ([@sec:efficiency]) and quality ([@sec:qa]) requirements.
 It is therefore mandatory to be able to assess the source code for